CUSTIS-public/ProcInsp/readme.md

 Full documentation is available at /swagger/index.html (after app is started).

 # Known limitations #
-* Can only show threads and stacktraces of CLR processes with the same bitness as running web api server
+* Shows threads and stacktraces only for CLR processes with the same bitness as running web api server
+* Shows only thread IDs and some other basic info for non CLR processes

 # Repository structure #
 * ProcInsp - web application and api's